Virtualization Getting Started Guide

 - The paravirtualized graphics card works with the QXL driver to provide an efficient way to display a virtual machine's graphics from a remote host.
 The QXL driver is required to use SPICE.

-NoteFor more information on VFIO device assignment, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+NoteFor more information on device assignment, refer to the Red Hat Enterprise Linux 6 Virtualization Host Configuration and Guest Installation Guide.

-- The KVM hypervisor supports attaching USB, PCI, and SCSI devices on the host system to virtual machines.
-USB, PCI, and SCSI device assignment makes it possible for the devices to appear and behave as if they were physically attached to the virtual machine.
-Thus, it provides guests with exclusive access to these devices for a variety of tasks.
+- The KVM hypervisor supports attaching USB devices on the host system to virtual machines.
+USB device assignment makes it possible for guests to have exclusive access to USB devices for a range of tasks.
+It also enables USB devices to appear and behave as if they were physically attached to the virtual machine.

-NoteFor more information on USB, PCI, and SCSI passthrough, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+NoteFor more information on USB passthrough, refer to the Red Hat Enterprise Linux 6 Virtualization Administration Guide.

-- SR-IOV (Single Root I/O Virtualization) is a PCI Express (PCI-e) standard that extends a single physical PCI function to share its PCI resources as separate virtual functions (VFs).
-Each function can be used by a different virtual machine via PCI device assignment.An SR-IOV-capable PCI-e device provides a Single Root function (for example, a single Ethernet port) and presents multiple, separate virtual devices as unique PCI device functions.
+- SR-IOV (Single Root I/O Virtualization) is a PCI Express standard that extends a single physical PCI function to share its PCI resources as separate, virtual functions (VFs).
+Each function is capable of being used by a different virtual machine through PCI device assignment.An SR-IOV-capable PCI-e device, provides a Single Root Function (for example, a single Ethernet port) and presents multiple, separate virtual devices as unique PCI device functions.
 Each virtual device may have its own unique PCI configuration space, memory-mapped registers, and individual MSI-based interrupts.

-NoteFor more information on SR-IOV, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+NoteFor more information on SR-IOV, refer to the Red Hat Enterprise Linux 6 Virtualization Host Configuration and Guest Installation Guide.

 - N_Port ID Virtualization (NPIV) is a functionality available with some Fibre Channel devices.
 NPIV shares a single physical N_Port as multiple N_Port IDs.
 NPIV provides similar functionality for Fibre Channel Host Bus Adapters (HBAs) that SR-IOV provides for PCIe interfaces.
 With NPIV, virtual machines can be provided with a virtual Fibre Channel initiator to Storage Area Networks (SANs).NPIV can provide high density virtualized environments with enterprise-level storage solutions.

-NoteFor more information on NPIV, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+NoteFor more information on NPIV, refer to the Red Hat Enterprise Linux 6 Virtualization Administration Guide.